-Performance outcomes Acceptable outcomes Building works or operational works within character areas PO9 Development in character areas is compatible with the setting and valued streetscape character by- No acceptable outcome provided
+Performance outcomes Acceptable outcomes Building works or operational works within character areas PO9 Development in character areas is compatible with the setting No acceptable outcome provided

-Perfo rmance outcomes Acceptable outcomes (a) respecting the form, bulk, scale and height of heritage sites or character buildings within the streetscape; (b) complementing original roof forms and pitch within the streetscape; (c) locating building works to the rear of the existing building or to where they are not visible or overly obtrusive from the street or public places; (d) conforming with the original fencing, veranda and façade design and detailing within the streetscape; (e) using materials and elements that reflect the valued character; and (f) retaining existing mature vegetation around the site.
-PO10 construction timing, transport, access, storage and use of No acceptable outcome provided materials on and adjacent to the character area and character ings are managed to avoid adversely impacting on res and values.
+Perfo ormance outcomes Acceptable outcomes and v valued streetscape character by- (a) respecting the form, bulk, scale and height of heritage sites or character buildings within the streetscape; (b) complementing original roof forms and pitch within the streetscape; (c) locating building works to the rear of the existing building or to where they are not visible or overly obtrusive from the street or public places; (d) conforming with the original fencing, veranda and façade design and detailing within the streetscape; (e) using materials and elements that reflect the valued character; and (f) retaining existing mature vegetation around the site. mate buildi construction timing, transport, access, storage and use of rials on and adjacent to the character area and character ings are managed to avoid adversely impacting on res and values.
+No acceptable outcome provided